Collage with photos of three students, including a white man, an Asian woman and a Middle Eastern woman.

 “It means a lot because for so long I’ve been observing American politics from far away and from the outside,” she said.
 “The reason why I want to come here is to get my foot in the door, and this is exactly that.
 Even though I’m such a small cog in the system, I can still contribute to the American public.”

 Liu already filled out her absentee ballot but will drop her ballot at her polling station on election day to get the full voter experience.
-As a resident of DC, which does not carry any electoral votes, Liu will still cast her vote for president and DC’s non-voting congressional delegate.
-However, she’s excited for her vote to impact local policies in DC while she studies at Georgetown.
+As a resident of DC, Liu will cast her vote for president and DC’s non-voting congressional delegate.
+However, she’s also excited for her vote to impact local policies in DC while she studies at Georgetown.

 “Any opportunity to vote is important to me, but I think it’s important because it’s issues that are specific to the city itself, and there’s a lot of people who live here in the city,” she said.
 “Compared to state elections and national elections, you can definitely make a change that is more impactful to my immediate life.”